 Capable of motivating, inspiring and aligning the entire team behind a shared goal.
 Crucial to this is emotional intelligence (EQ), which has two sides to it: first, the ability to recognize, understand and effectively manage one’s own emotional state, and second, the capacity to engage empathetically with others and appreciate their emotional states.
 Leaving this textbook definition aside, the maxim “People join companies; people leave bosses” perhaps best captures the essence of EQ.

 While often deemed a “soft skill” – and as such, less critical than technical proficiency and bottom-line results – EQ is critical for leaders who aspire to unite, motivate and align others.
-And in today’s COVID19 world, it has never been more crucial.

 2.A strategic vision